 For the mushrooms

-120 g greek yoghurt or full-fat yoghurt (vegan alternative soy joghurt)
+- 120 g Greek yogurt or full-fat yogurt vegan alternative soy yogurt

 - Mince onions and garlic.
 Grate the ginger.
 Heat the ghee on medium heat and add the onions.
 Fry for about 3 minutes, then add ginger and garlic and fry for another 45 seconds.
 Add the spices, as well as 1 tsp of sugar and let fry for another minute, stirring once in a while.

 - Add the wine, let everything come to a boil and let reduce.
 Add the entire can of tomatoes, let the sauce come to a boil and reduce the heat to a low simmer.
 Let cook on low heat for about 10 minutes until it thickens slightly.